Federal Direct Stafford Loans

 Unsubsidized loans are available to all students - undergraduate and graduate - who file the FAFSA, regardless of financial need.
 The interest rate for 2018 to 2019 loans is fixed at 5.05% for undergraduates and 6.60% for graduate students, as of July 1, 2018.
 Repayment of the principal is deferred until six months after you graduate or cease half-time enrollment.
 Interest accrues while enrolled.
 Deferment is available for interest payments.

-Federal Stafford loan amounts vary depending on grade level and dependency status.
+Federal Direct Stafford loan amounts vary depending on grade level and dependency status.

 First time borrower at SXU